fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Send-AzureRemoteAppSessionMessage.md

 ```

 ## DESCRIPTION
-The **Send-AzureRemoteAppSessionMessage** cmdlet sends a message to a user who is connected to an azure_2 RemoteApp session.
+The **Send-AzureRemoteAppSessionMessage** cmdlet sends a message to a user who is connected to an Azure RemoteApp session.

 ## EXAMPLES